 It’s their way of getting an advantage – disrupt the other side, put them in disarray then go in for the kill.

-The MBM Effective Negotiation Programme will take you through a structured methodology.
+This Ultimate Guide to Negotiation Skills will take you through a structured methodology.
 Outlining and explaining as well as practically demonstrating the key behavioural strategies that trained and skilled negotiators may choose to adopt.

-They may decide to be Confrontational.
-To use classic power play tactics to undermine, discredit, disrupt and even destroy your planned selling (and sometimes) negotiating strategy.
+The other party may decide to be confrontational.
+That is, they use classic power-play tactics to undermine, discredit, disrupt and even destroy your planned selling (and sometimes) negotiating strategy.

-As a result of the introduction of legislation in the form of GSCOP, A a number of high profile scandals.
-Plus the fact good suppliers with equally good training(!) were making it increasingly ineffective has meant as a result that most Buyers have moved on.
+It’s a result of the introduction of legislation in the form of GSCOP and a number of high-profile scandals.
+Plus the fact that good suppliers with equally good training(!) were making it increasingly ineffective has meant as a result that most Buyers have moved on.